yan-man/appraisr/README.md

 [web3uikit](https://github.com/web3ui/web3uikit) is integrated for UI.
 This allows Moralis to connect user wallets to the dApp. \*This has only been tested with Metamask wallet.

-## Smart Contracts
+## Smart Contracts & Mechanics

-## Mechanics

 ### Contract Deployment

-1. `Reviewer.sol` contract must be
+1. `Reviewer.sol` contract must be deployed first.
+Its contract address is required for the following contract deployments.
+2. Deploy the `Appraiser.sol` and `VRFv2Consumer.sol` contracts next, accepting the `Reviewer.sol` contract in its constructor.

 ### Creating Organizations

 Each time an organization is created, two corresponding contracts are deployed - `Verifier.sol` to manage Verifier ERC-1155 fungible tokens, and `AppraiserOrganization.sol` to manage ERC-1155 review NFTs.

-An admin for the organization should also be set.
+An Organization Admin address should also be set during organization creation.
+This admin account has the ability to mint more Verifier Tokens or transfer them to Users.

 ### Minting Review NFTs

 Each time a new review is created, a corresponding ERC-1155 NFT is minted to the reviewer.
-This NFT represents the review and serves as a tradeable asset for users to collect or potentially sell.
+This NFT represents the review and serves as a tradeable asset for Users to collect or potentially sell.

 For example, early or popular (highly upvoted or downvoted) reviews from well-known reviewers may garner demand.

-### Verified Reviews
+### Verifier Tokens & Verified Reviews

-Each organization
+Verifier Tokens help to create "verified" reviews.
+Organizations send Verifier Tokens to Users that are verified patrons.
+If a User writes a review while holding a Verifier Token, the token is burned, resulting in a special class of NFT that is created, which has "Verified" attributes.

+(This mechanism is similar to the Bored Apes Yacht Club "Serum" which mutates a Bored Ape into a Mutant Ape via burning of the ERC-1155 Serum NFT.)

+Users cannot transfer Verifier Tokens to anyone else (to prevent Users from selling verified reviews and compromising the integrity of the ratings system).
+Tokens are not meant to hold monetary value, merely facilitate the process of verifying reviews.

+During organization creation, an initial default number (1,000) of Verifier Tokens are minted to the Organization Admin.
+The Admin can mint more Verifier Tokens at any time (to later be distributed to their customers), by paying fees based on a defined floor price per Verifier Token.

+In theory, organizations should desire more verified reviews, as they are more trustworthy and therefore valuable.
+Thus, organizations should be incentivized to purchase Verifier Tokens.
+This serves as a revenue stream.

 ### Chainlink VRF